Customizing the Boot Process¶

 rd.kiwi

-are not passed on to avoid side effects.rd.kiwi.oem.maxdisk=size[KMGT]
+are not passed to avoid side effects.rd.kiwi.oem.maxdisk=size[KMGT]

 /dev/sda

-Tells a live ISO image the size for the
+Specifies the size for the

 tmpfs

-filesystem that is used for theoverlayfs
+filesystem of a live ISO image that is used for theoverlayfs

-which means one half of the available RAM space can be used for writing new data.rd.live.overlay.persistent
+, meaning half of the available RAM space can be used for writing new data.rd.live.overlay.persistent

 rd.live.overlay.cowfs